How we compare charges

 Other considerations:

-• Funds with the same charge will be rated the same.
-In sectors where lots of funds have the same charge, each rating of £-£££££ won’t have the same number of funds
+Funds with the same charge will be rated the same.
+In sectors in which lots of funds have the same charge, each rating of £-£££££ won’t have the same number of funds